 For further information see the Scholarships website.

-The Master of Computing requires the completion of 96 units, of which:
+The Master of Computer Science requires the completion of 96 units, which must consist of:

 18 units from completion of the following compulsory courses:

 COMP6442 Software Construction

 24 units from completion of one of the following specialisations:

 12 units from completion of courses from the following list:

 12 units from completion of courses in the subject area COMP Computer Science.